pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 * Loomio provides flexible tools for small and large group interaction, using parent groups and subgroups.
 Some large consultation processes have involved multiple smaller groups which are then synthesised into a larger outcome.
 * People who want time for individual reflection can take time out and process their thoughts, and then come back and share a longer comment or link to a document.
 This is a “self-selecting” example of creating interplay between individual and group communication.
 * Loomio accessibility features and multi-lingual translations make it possible for people with very different needs to participate as equals in one discussion.
 This is a key example of how technology can enable equitable participation in a way that’s nearly impossible in person.
 * If someone is contributing more than their share (talking too much), it’s technically possible to just scroll on by (whereas in person this behaviour can totally dominate the interaction).
-However, people posting ‘walls of text’ can still be detrimental to a balanced Loomio discussion.
+However, people posting “walls of text” can still be detrimental to a balanced Loomio discussion.

 ## Counter Cognitive Bias

-Human brains have evolved over millions of years to balance quick, efficient ‘good enough’ thinking with slow, expensive, deep analysis.
+Human brains have evolved over millions of years to balance quick, efficient “good enough” thinking with slow, expensive, deep analysis.
 This allows us to use instincts, heuristics, and generalisations as cheap and fast solutions most of the time, and to engage deep analysis when needed.

 But sometimes we get it wrong.
 In fact, there are well-known “bugs” in the human cognition program, which can keep people from making the best decisions.
 This is further complicated in group situations.
 We need to be aware of these dynamics.